bernoussama/my-portfolio/src/pages/blog/rust-http-server-1.md

 }
 ```

-We’ll build on it in Part 2.
+In upcoming part(s), we’ll build on this.

+We'll handle requests and send responses, add concurrency, serve static files and add support for compression.

 Stay tuned.